 Composting is an aerobic method (meaning that it requires the presence of air) of decomposing organic solid wastes.
 It can thus be used to recycle organic material.
 The process involves decomposition of organic material into a humus-like material, known as compost, which is a good fertiliser for plants.

 This aids people cultivate their own organic fruits, herbs and vegetables.
 It’s especially important in a day and age where most of the foods are contaminated with chemical fertilisers and pesticides.
 With hygiene being a priority since the emergence of coronavirus, several people have taken up to gardening and growing vegetables and fruits in their garden, terrace or balcony.
+Follow these quick gardening tips on how to make compost easily.

 5 Major Benefits Of Home Composting